OpenNews/srccon/SRCCON2015DataDrivenDecisions.md

 There are those two dudes from Argentina.

 Yeah.
-I mean...
-We hate them over in Brazil.
+I mean... [making a soccer joke] We hate them over in Brazil.
 We hate them.
 We have a wider variety of sessions going on simultaneously.
 So that they don't overcrowd.
 Right?
 That's it.

 That's great.
 That was lovely.
 All right.